jpotts/share-site-creators/readme.md

 ------------
 There are two AMPs associated with this add-on.
 One is a "repo tier" AMP and the other is a "Share tier" AMP.

 For each of the two projects, use `mvn install` to create the AMP.
-By default the POM is set to depend on the latest Alfresco Community Edition using the default specified by the SDK.
-This has not been tested with Alfresco Enterprise Edition.
+When running with 5.1.f, you must specify `` when running maven commands for the Share tier AMP.

 ### Install the AMPs